MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/limit-driver-distribution.md

 3. Scroll to the bottom of the page and click **Publish** to finalize your share actions.
 4. Inform your OEM to come to this page and read [Use Case 2](#use-case-2--publishing-an-expanded-submission-to-a-specific-os-level).

 If you already shared a driver with your partner, you could expand it later and share the additional extended item.
-Be aware though, that the original shared submission will be deprecated, and your partner will only be able to use the latest shared submission from you.
+Be aware though, that the original shared submission will be deprecated, and your partner will only be able to use the latest shared submission from you (see the [Revoke/Revoke All](sharing-drivers-with-your-partners#revokerevoke-all.md) section for more information about deprecated items).

 ### Use Case 2:  Publishing an expanded submission to a specific OS level